pcmillerAcme/docs/source/image.rst

 |br|
 Reminder: this ``image`` resource is one of two ways to create an animation with a custom image.
 The two patterns of animation creation with custom images are:

-1. Ensure the image is published on the web, make a call to the ``/new`` resource with the ``img1`` argument set to the web address of the published image.
+1. The "Don't use this ``image`` reousrce" way: First ensure the image is published on the web, then make a call to the ``/new`` resource with the ``img1`` argument set to the web address of the published image.
-2. Create the order with a call to ``/new``, directly upload the image to the order after the order has been created.
+2. The "Use this ``image`` resource" way: Create the order with a call to ``/new`` first, then directly upload the image to the order to this ``image`` resouce after the order has been created.

 |br|
 The advantage of the first pattern is that only one call to ``new`` must be made.
 The disadvantage of the first pattern is that the image must be published via http/https on the internet.